Minivera/go-lander/README.md

 - **lander.Text(text)** will create a text node, which can be used to add text inside any node.

 HTML nodes take a `nodes.Attributes` map as their attributes parameter, which can include any valid HTML attribute or property for the element.
-GO-lander will extract the attributes and assign them using the following rules:
+Lander will extract the attributes and assign them using the following rules:

 ```go
 package main